 A pack of hungry looking dogs skulk through a depression-era town.

-JACK jogs along the back lots.
+JACK sits in the driver seat of clapped-out Ford.
+He watches HOWARD jog along the back lots.
 He runs up to the back door of a store and a STORE OWNER appears.
-JACK reaches inside his coat for a bottle of moonshine, hands it to the STORE OWNER, who gives JACK money.
-JACK trots across the lot, up to the back door of the police station.
-SHERIFF PETE HODGES, opens the door and JACK pulls a bottle from his coat and gives it to him.
+He reaches inside his coat for a bottle of moonshine, hands it to the STORE OWNER, who gives HOWARD money.
+HOWARD lumbers across the lot, to the back door of the police station.
+SHERIFF PETE HODGES, opens the door.
+HOWARD pulls a bottle from his coat, gives it to him.

-Mornin' Jack.
+Mornin' Howard.

-Mornin' Sheriff. (beat) Howard says

-to tell ya you might wanna hold

-onto something when you drink this
+Mornin' Sheriff. (beat) Might be wise if hold onto something when you drink this stuff.

-stuff.